Jellingsenh/sharedDndHelper/README.md

 You'll have to find your ip addresess ^ (the top one is ipv4)

-You may have to turn on port forwarding!

 --------------------

-You will also have to replace all of the instances of YOUR_URL_HERE and YOUR_URL_HERE_2 with your own ip address!!
+You will also have to replace all of the instances of YOUR_URL_HERE with your own ip address!!